Turkey Sausage and Orzo Stuffed Peppers

 - Salt and freshly ground black pepper

-While the peppers pre-bake, heat 1 tablespoon of the olive oil in a skillet over medium heat.
-Add the dried orzo and cook, stirring frequently, until the orzo is thoroughly coated with oil and has developed a nice golden color (do not brown).
+- While the peppers pre-bake, heat 1 tablespoon of the olive oil in a skillet over medium heat.
+Add the orzo and cook, stirring frequently, until it is lightly toasted (do not brown).

-Stir in 1-1/2 cups of the chicken broth, cover and cook until the liquid is absorbed and the orzo is tender, 7 to 10 minutes.
-Add the additional broth during cooking if needed.
-Transfer to a bowl and set aside.
+- Stir in 1-1/4 cups of the chicken broth, cover and cook, stirring occasionally, until the liquid is absorbed and the orzo is tender, 10 to 12 minutes.
+If necessary, add additional broth during cooking.
+Transfer the cooked orzo to a bowl and set aside.

-Fill each pepper cavity with the sausage-orzo mixture, packing gently.
-Depending on the size of your peppers, you may have leftover.
-Top each pepper with about 1 tablespoon of the remaining tomatoes and spread to cover the filling.
+- Fill each pepper half with the sausage-orzo mixture, packing gently.
+Depending on the size of your peppers, you may have some filling leftover.

 - Sprinkle the remaining cheese over the peppers and bake, uncovered, until the cheese is melted, 10 to 12 minutes.
 Serve immediately.